NitrosBase: Implementation details

-The internal graph model is close to RDF* which is used in Blazegraph and Amazon Neptune.
+The internal graph model is close to RDF which is used in Blazegraph and Amazon Neptune.
 That allows it to treat the internal data graph both as RDF graph and as Property Graph, performing queries both in SPARQL and Gremlin-style languages.

 Instead of indexes based on B+-trees traditionally used in graph databases, NitrosBase uses a sparse link index of its own devising.
 Another source of performance gain is storage optimization on the physical level in order to reduce the number of random access operations.

 Like memSQL, NitrosBase translates a query into C++ code.

+NitrosBase is reported to support hardware acceleration technologies such as non-volatile memory and, in the clustered version, RDMA over InfiniBand.

 Awards and achievements

-Nitrosbase-derived product MS SQL Server Accelerator was awarded first prize at the Silicon Valley Open Doors conference in 2009 and named "startup of the day" of the Microsoft BizSpark program on 3 March 2010.
+A Nitrosbase-derived product called MS SQL Server Accelerator was awarded first prize at the Silicon Valley Open Doors conference in 2009 and named "startup of the day" of the Microsoft BizSpark program on 3 March 2010.

+The application solution "System of topological analysis of semantic networks" created on the basis of NitrosBase was awarded the main prize of the "ZUBR - 2008" award in the category “Novelty of the Year”.